 5: Use after hours greetings

 Oftentimes, customers call to check store hours, or product availability.
-Before they’re prompted to choose which department they’d like to reach, ensure your automated message mentions the ability to book an appointment for service.
-Also, mention the URL where they can book an appointment online.
+Before they’re prompted to choose which department they’d like to reach, ensure your automated message mentions the ability to book an appointment for a service or shopping experience.
+Also, mention the URL where they can book appointments online.